unicorn-wg/ohttp-charter/README.md

 requests or responses.

-Example applications and use cases fit for the Oblivious HTTP protocol include DNS, data or telemetry submission, and special-purpose API calls such as Safe Browsing.
+Example applications and use cases fit for the Oblivious HTTP protocol include DNS, data or telemetry submission, and certificate revocation checking.
 In such application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.
 General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol,